OpenBMB/MiniCPM-V/README_en.md

 </details>

 ### Deployment on Mobile Phone
-MiniCPM-Llama3-V 2.5 and MiniCPM-V 2.0 can be deployed on mobile phones with Android operating systems. 🚀 Click [MiniCPM-Llama3-V 2.5](http://minicpm.modelbest.cn/android/modelbest-release-20240528_182155.apk) / [MiniCPM-V 2.0](https://github.com/OpenBMB/mlc-MiniCPM) to install apk.
+MiniCPM-V 2.0 can be deployed on mobile phones with Android operating systems. 🚀 Click [MiniCPM-V 2.0](https://github.com/OpenBMB/mlc-MiniCPM) to install apk.

 ### Inference with llama.cpp
 MiniCPM-V 2.6 can run with llama.cpp now!
 See [our fork of llama.cpp](https://github.com/OpenBMB/llama.cpp/tree/minicpmv-main/examples/llava/README-minicpmv2.6.md) for more detail.
 This implementation supports smooth inference of 16~18 token/s on iPad (test environment：iPad Pro + M4).